hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

     \gamma_{q,d} = P\left( y = 1 \vert \boldsymbol{q}, d \right)
 \end{equation*}
 $$

+I know what you're thinking.
+Using \(\theta\) both to denote model's weights and position bias is confusing.
+It's a deliberate choice to keep the notation consistent with the original paper.
+Hope you can understand the meaning from the context.

 Note that, in the PBM model, the examination probability \(\theta_k\) only depends on the rank \(k\), and the relevance probability \(\gamma_{\boldsymbol{q},d}\) only depends on the query \(q\) and the document \(d\).
 We are using the terms *examination* and *observation* interchangeably here.
 This is because in the PBM model, these two events are the same.
 Given a regular click log \(\boldsymbol{\mathcal{L}} = \{ c, \boldsymbol{\mathcal{q}}, d, k \}\), the likelihood of getting this log data is: